GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Create an Implicit Grant OAuth

-1. Login to your Genesys Cloud organization and create a new OAuth Credential (Implicit Grant).
+1. Log in to your Genesys Cloud organization and create a new OAuth Credential (Implicit Grant).
 [Create an OAuth Client](https://help.mypurecloud.com/articles/create-an-oauth-client/)
 2. Add **http://localhost:3000** to the **Authorized redirect URIs**.
-Note: If you've changed the **redirecUri** value in the config file, then you need to add that new URI instead.
+Note: If you've changed the **redirecUri** value in the config file, then you must add that new URI instead.
 3. Add the following in the Scopes section:
     * analytics
     * authorization